mcdonc/djangocon2012-pyramid-talk/presentation.rst

   view lookup and execution, HTTP responses, middleware.

 - Pyramid is a corner of a corner of Django, magnified.
-It handles view lookup and execution and provides related convenience APIs.
+It handles view lookup and execution, templating, internationalization, and provides related convenience APIs.

+- It has no built-in form generation system.
+It does not prefer any particular persistence system.
+It does not ship with an admininstrative application.

 What Is Pyramid (Cont'd)
 ------------------------

-- Pyramid is independent of any particular peristence system.
-It has no built-in form generation system.
-It does not prefer any particular templating system.
-It does not ship with an admininstrative application.
+- Built for extensibility and for composition of larger systems.

+..
+Pyramid is maybe 10K LOC, of which maybe 4K is a configuration system that allows for composing larger systems from smaller ones.

 - Something like Pyramid could be used to build something like Django.